Public Relations Tips

 - Include a contact name and number is listed (see template)

 Don't give your story away before your event.
 Media advisories should provide just enough detail to create interest and curiosity (ie do not include grant amount or quotes from your organization).

 One of the best ways to tell your story is to write it down.
 Make sure the release is written clearly and has been proofread.
 Send it by email or fax to your media contacts.
-The Foundation's Communications Officers can advise you about how to prepare a news release and should review your draft news releases.
+The Foundation's Public Relations Associates can advise you about how to prepare a news release and should review your draft news releases.

 If you are planning a news conference or other media-focused event, do not issue a news release beforehand.
 Instead, send a media advisory that describes the 'news' reporters will get at the event.
 Hand out your news release and any other background materials to journalists at the event and send your media kit to any contacts that could not attend.
 News release tips:

 - Limit length to one page;

 - Put detailed information and visuals (e.g. drawings, biographies, schedules) in your media kit or hyperlink to your website;

 - Use a readable size and style of font;